Julynx/wthr/README.md

   --mode=default   Equivalent to ommiting the '--mode' flag.
                    Shows the current weather for the location.
   --mode=forecast  Displays an 8-day forecast for the location,
-                   including minimum and maximum temperatures
+                   including minimum and maximum temperatures.
 ```